RAUDR/rsschool-cv/cv.md

     * HTML,
     * CSS,
     * GIT.
-There were attempts to study PYTHON, but it became uninteresting because the result of the work was not visible.
+##### There were attempts to study PYTHON, but it became uninteresting because the result of the work was not visible.
-##### My level of English is upper-Intermediate
+##### My level of English is upper-Intermediate.
+##### I can work in stressful situations.
+I am sociable and friendly.
+I love to learn something new and develop.
+My soft skills are still better than development skills.
+But this is temporary :)